-We also recommend whole grains and fruits high in antioxidants, such as strawberries and blueberries.
-One way to incorporate anti-inflammatory foods into your diet is with cooking spices, such as curcumin, garlic, and ginger.
+Whole grains and fruits high in antioxidants, such as strawberries and blueberries, is also recommended.
+One way to incorporate anti-inflammatory foods into your diet is with cooking spices, such as cumin, garlic, and ginger.

 Overactive Bladder: Foods to Avoid

-Certain drinks and foods are also important when it comes to overactive bladder.
-Some patients that come in to be seen are not aware that their second cup of coffee for the day could be irritating the lining of their bladder.
+Certain drinks and foods are also important when it comes to an overactive bladder.
+Some patients that come in to be seen at University of Utah Health are not aware that their second cup of coffee could be irritating the lining of their bladder.
 Coffee could be worsening the symptoms of urinary frequency and urgency.

-If you are experiencing overactive bladder, we recommend cutting back on things like caffeine, carbonated beverages, and the other items listed.
+If you are experiencing an overactive bladder, cut back on foods with caffeine, carbonated beverages, and the other items listed above.
 You can also try an elimination diet.
-This involves cutting out all irritants, and slowly introducing them back into your diet one at a time to see which ones bother you the most.
+This involves cutting out all irritants, and slowly introducing them back into your diet one at a time to see which one bothers you the most.

 Infertility affects one out of every six couples.
-Research shows that men are infertile in up to 50 percent of these cases.
+Research shows that men are infertile in up to 50% of these cases.
 There are many causes of infertility, but there is strong evidence that a nutritious diet can improve sperm quality.
-They need key nutrients such as zinc, folate, and selenium to develop properly.
+Key nutrients such as zinc, folate, and selenium, are needed to develop properly.